 October 12, 2017 | Abe Rosenberg

 Police officer Chris Hughes was administrator for his department's Pink Patch Project.
 Then his wife was diagnosed with breast cancer.
+But that's also when the Pink Patch Project suddenly transcended its original dual roles of education and fundraising to become a critical source of support for the Hughes family.

 May 26, 2017 | Samantha Bonar